lcphill/Parking-docs/Networking-Terms-Glossary.md

    - Is associated with Anycast Gateway IP addresses (plural).
    - Is defined within the global configuration mode.
    - Is used across all subnets where an Anycast Gateway exists (reminder: Ethernet is link local in nature)
+- VIP (virtual IP)
+   - Also see VARP (or, VRRPv2/v3), which is the protocol domain context for VIP
+   - The application being MLAG, as assigned to a VLAN IF.
+   - Inbound packets sent to a VIP are redirected to a physical network interface.
+   - More than one VIP can be defined on a VLAN IF (maximum of 500 VIPs)
+   - VIPs support connection redundancy as being assigned to both MLAG switches (i.e., anycast).
+If an MLAG peer is unavailable, packets sent to the VIP are serviced by the functioning switch.
 - VLAN (NOT vxlan)
-   - Also see: tenant, VXLAN
+   - Also see: tenant, VXLAN, trunk-group
+   - Definitional:
       - 802.1Q/dot1Q: effectively synonymous with VLAN -- that is, "tagged VLAN" versus "native VLAN"
+      - A group of devices configured to communicate as if attached to a singular network regardless of physicality.
       - Strictly L2 (i.e., switch -- for which we make the distinction between switch and not router)
+      - VLANs define L2 BDs
+      - VLANs are named as corresponding to a numbering pardaigm (naming convention: "v" concat VLAN-number)
+         - VLAN number (1-4094): unique per VLAN.
+VLAN 1 exists by default; 4093/4094 reserved for MLAG (convention)
+      - Tenant equates to an instance of VLAN/VXLAN (terminology/concept)
+         - A single tenant subnet is typically represented by a VLAN.
+      - Switches serve as multiport bridges (no inter-VLAN traffic, same and/or different switch [see VLAN routing below])
+      - Switched ports are configurable as members of one or more VLANs.
+   - VLAN state: active or suspended (default to active)
    - Up to 4096 VLANs using 12-bit segment-ID
    - vlan '1' is the default vlan.
 All other vlans should be assigned an id other than '1'
       - VLAN 1 exists to permit remote switch administration.